-A template, containing additional information, is available from the ARRLWeb, www.arrl.org/notes.
+A template, containing additional information, is available on the CD included with this book.

 An Overview

 The basic setup is shown in Fig 12.51A.
 The VCO is primarily a conventional LC-tuned Hartley oscillator with its frequency tuned over a small range by a varactor diode (MV2104 in part B of the figure).
 Other varactors may be used as long as the capacitance specifications aren't too different.
 Change the 5-pF coupling capacitor to expand the sweep width if desired.